reach-sh/reach-lang/docs/src/tut/mkt/index.md

 Reach offers autonomy to `{!rsh} Participant`s in a transaction.
 This means that the `Seller` and the `Buyer` could decide whether or not to proceed with the transaction and how they will like the transaction to take place.

-This section would build a similar DApp like the last one but will offer more flexibilities to the `{!rsh} Participant`s.
+This section would build a similar DApp like the last one but will offer more flexibility to the `{!rsh} Participant`s.
 By the end, how `./reach run` works would have been properly explained.
-Other things to learn includes what `{!rsh} process.argv` entails, how to handle money and currency and so on.
+Other things to learn include what `{!rsh} process.argv` entails, and how to handle money and currency.

-Hope you are excited about this project?

 This section will begin by explaining how `./reach run` works.